Payments on account are tax payments made twice a year by Self Assessment taxpayers to spread the cost of the upcoming year’s tax.

 Can you reduce payments on account?

-From builders to craft businesses, all self-employed people’s income can fluctuate from year to year.
+If you file a Self Assessment, your income can fluctuate from year to year.
 If you think that your income for the next tax year will be lower than the previous tax year, you can apply to have HMRC reduce payment on account for your business.

 “If you think your tax bill is going to be lower than last year, you can ask HMRC to reduce your payments on account,” says Pauline.